mckinziebrandon/mckinziebrandon.github.io/_posts/2016-11-27-current-research.md

 Unfortunately, a lot of these recommended approaches are outdated.
 Although I did manage to hack together a working implementation of early stopping with tf.contrib.learn (see TensorFlow Notebooks section), I had to suppress a lot of warning/info messages from TensorFlow (again, _a lot_) that were solely due to me using certain methods of theirs (as recommended by their tutorials) that are now deprecated and confusingly don't seem to have direct replacements in new versions.
 But enough of that for now, let's see how we can use the tflearn library instead for a more reliable solution.

-## A Simple Solution
+### The Callback Class and TFLearn

 The cleanest way I've implemented early stopping thus far has been with a little help from tflearn (distinct from tf.contrib.learn).
 Although they currently don't support early stopping explicitly, a nice workaround is defining a **callback** object.
 Here is a working proof-of-concept example below.
 But first, a brief overview.

-The following is a code snippet directly from [trainer.py](https://github.com/tflearn/tflearn/blob/master/tflearn/helpers/trainer.py#L281) in the tflearn github repository, where I'm only showing the relevant parts/logic.
+The following is a code snippet (comments mostly mine) directly from [__trainer.py__](https://github.com/tflearn/tflearn/blob/master/tflearn/helpers/trainer.py#L281) in the tflearn github repository, where I'm only showing the relevant parts/logic.

 {% highlight python %}
 try: